Summary of Significant Accounting Policies

 Financial instruments that potentially subject us to significant concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, accounts receivable and restricted cash.
 Cash and cash equivalents, marketable securities and restricted cash are invested through banks and other financial institutions in the United States, as well as in other foreign countries.
 Such deposits may be in excess of insured limits.

-Credit risk with respect to accounts receivable exists to the full extent of amounts presented in the condensed consolidated financial statements.
+Credit risk with respect to accounts receivable exists to the full extent of amounts presented in the consolidated financial statements.
 We periodically require collateral to support credit sales.
 We estimate an allowance for doubtful accounts through specific identification of potentially uncollectible accounts receivable based on an analysis of our accounts receivable aging.
 Uncollectible accounts receivable are written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted.
 Recoveries are recognized when they are received.
 Actual collection losses may differ from our estimates and could be material to our consolidated financial position, results of operations, and cash flows.

 Fair Value of Financial Instruments

 The carrying amounts of certain of our financial instruments, including cash and cash equivalents, marketable securities, restricted cash, accounts receivable and accounts payable, approximate fair value due to their short maturities.

 Fair value is considered to be the price at which an asset could be exchanged or a liability transferred (an exit price) in an orderly transaction between knowledgeable, willing parties in the principal or most advantageous market for the asset or liability.
 Where available, fair value is based on or derived from observable market prices or other observable inputs.
 Where observable prices or inputs are not available, valuation models are applied.
 These valuation techniques involve some level of management estimation and judgment, the degree of which is dependent on the price transparency for the instruments and the instruments’ complexity.